-THE CATHEDRAL CHURCH OF CHRIST THE KING, commonly known as CHRIST CHURCH CATHEDRAL, is a valuable heritage precinct within the city of Grafton.
+THE CATHEDRAL CHURCH OF CHRIST, commonly known as CHRIST CHURCH CATHEDRAL, is a valuable heritage precinct within the city of Grafton.

 The precinct includes the Cathedral itself, but also the extensive grounds and several other buildings that comprise the Cathedral Close: